Mouth and MacNeal: References in popular culture

+The rapper Eminem used a sample of the song "Land of Milk and Honey" which is on the B-side of the single How Do You Do.

-Mouth and MacNeal were parodied by two members of television-satirists Farce Majeure; "How Do You Do" became a vow to steer clear from junk food, "Youkoulaleloupi" became "Chocoladeletter" and "Ik Zie Een Ster" (the original Dutch version of "I See a Star") was featured in a Eurovision Song Contest parody as "Dit Gaat Te Ver" ("This Goes Too Far").
+Mouth and MacNeal were parodied by two members of television-satirists Farce Majeure; "How Do You Do" became a vow to steer clear of junk food, "Youkoulaleloupi" became "Chocoladeletter" and "Ik Zie Een Ster" (the original Dutch version of "I See a Star") was featured in a Eurovision Song Contest parody as "Dit Gaat Te Ver" ("This Goes Too Far").